What Train Was My Ancestor On?

 Portland, Oregon, Its History and Builders by Joseph Gaston; S.J.
 Clarke

-Portrait and Bbiographical Record of Portland and Vicinity; Chapman
+Portrait and Biographical Record of Portland and Vicinity; Chapman

-Portrait and Bbiographical Record of The Willamette Valley; Chapman
+Portrait and Biographical Record of The Willamette Valley; Chapman

-Portrait and Bbiographical Record of Western Oregon; Chapman Publishing
+Portrait and Biographical Record of Western Oregon; Chapman Publishing

 Co, Cicago, IL 1904